freshOS/Localize/README.md

 ## Try it!

-Localize is part of [freshOS](http://freshos.org) iOS toolset.
-Try it in an example App ! <a class="github-button" href="https://github.com/freshOS/StarterProject/archive/master.zip" data-icon="octicon-cloud-download" data-style="mega" aria-label="Download freshOS/StarterProject on GitHub">Download Starter Project</a>
+Localize is part of [freshOS](https://freshos.github.io/) iOS toolset.
+Try it out in the included example app!

 ## How
 By using a **script** running automatically, you have a **safety net** keeping them **sane**, checking for **translation issues** and preventing then to **rot over time.**